How a Virtual Assistant Can Boost Your FBA Business

-If you’re hiring internationally, you’ll want to ensure that you can communicate with your VA in English and that you’re cognizant of cultural differences that may affect communication.
-Ensure that the time difference between your location and the VA’s shouldn’t pose a barrier to completing your work.
+You’ll also want to ensure that you can communicate with your VA in English and that you’re cognizant of cultural differences that may affect communication.
+Ensure that the time difference between your location and the VA’s location doesn’t pose a barrier to the way you structure your work.

 Managing your virtual assistant

 To work with a remote employee, you’ll have to establish an effective means of communication.
 Email can work, but for more immediate responses, platforms such as Skype and Slack will allow you to keep an almost-always open channel.

 To manage your VA’s productivity, you’ll want to implement monitoring software that will enable you to track your employee’s progress.
 Platforms such as Timeproof and Time Doctor record when remote hires are working and relay this information to you to verify that they aren’t wasting your time.

 You’ll have to give some measure of control over your information to your VA to work effectively, but you’ll still want to protect yourself.

 Hiring through a respected VA company will offer some measure of safety.
 You can also configure some of your accounts (e.g., your bank account) so your virtual assistant has limited access, reducing the opportunity for abuse.

 When paying your VA, as mentioned before, you’ll want to work out the details beforehand (when discussing salary) and have everything in writing when your new hire signs a contract to work for you.
 If you go through a VA company to hire, the company might insist on a direct draw from your bank account.
 When hiring via other means, you’re likely to have other options open to you, such as PayPal and the like.

 Empower your VAs with Helium 10